 Exercise seems difficult to maintain during the holidays, but it can light up your metabolism and spark your energy.
 Ignite your body’s natural calorie burn by aiming for 10,000 steps every day.
 Steps don’t have to be logged at the gym.
 They can be achieved by adding small activities throughout the day like parking in the back of the parking lot when holiday shopping, taking the stairs instead of the elevator or dancing to your favorite holiday song at parties.

 Don’t forget to hydrate while staying active during the holidays.
-In fact, a new study in the American Journal of Clinical Nutrition suggested trading in your water bottle for a milk bottle to hydrate best.
+In fact, some studies suggest trading in your water bottle for a milk bottle to hydrate best.
 The researchers found that the combination of natural sugar, fat, protein and sodium in milk did the best job of hydrating participants.
 So, if you need an afternoon pick-me-up, choose a creamy latte topped with cinnamon.
-The milk in the latte contains 9 essential nutrients that your body needs to keep up with the holiday frenzy.
+Even a latte, while it is not all milk, contains 9 essential nutrients that your body needs to keep up with the holiday frenzy.

 Stay healthy this holiday season by going light on stress, light on food and lighting up your metabolism.
 Entertain with a no-hassle cheese board, design your plate after MyPlate and stay active by moving daily for at least 30 minutes.
 With these tips, you can celebrate a healthier you and look forward to a bright new year.